 - Avoid all trans fats, as well as junk food.

-- Exercise three to four times a week.
+- Exercise at least three times a week.
 Push yourself, if you can, but moderate exercise is better than none at all.

 How to Follow a Low-Cholesterol Diet